Mrudul-P-Manesh/Exam-portal/README.md

 ## Data Storage

+The application supports two storage modes:

-- Supabase (recommended): persistent storage for users, submissions, and logs
+- **Supabase (recommended):** persistent storage for users, submissions, and event logs
-- In-memory fallback: data resets on server restart (not suitable for production)
+- **In-memory fallback:** data resets on server restart (not suitable for production)

+Supabase should be configured before running a live competition.

 ---